Altai Mountains: Geography

 Several secondary plateaus of lower elevations are also distinguished by geographers.
-The Valley of the Katun river begins as a wild gorge on the south-west slope of Belukha; then, after a big bend, the river (600 km long) pierces the Katun Belki, and enters a wider valley, lying at an elevation of 600-1,100 m, which it follows until it emerges from the Altai highlands to join the Biya River.
+The Valley of the Katun river begins as a gorge on the south-west slope of Belukha; then, after a big bend, the river (600 km long) pierces the Katun Belki, and enters a wider valley, lying at an elevation of 600-1,100 m, which it follows until it emerges from the Altai highlands to join the Biya River.
 Here, the two rivers merge to form the Ob River.

 The next valley is that of the Charysh, which has the Korgon and Tigeretsk Range on one side and the Talitsk and Baschelaksk Range (Бащелакский хребет) on the other.
-This, too, is very fertile.
-The Altai, seen from this valley, presents the most romantic scenes, including the small but deep Kolyvan Lake at an altitude of 360 m, which is surrounded by fantastic granite domes and towers.
+This valley includes the small but deep Kolyvan Lake at an altitude of 360 m, which is surrounded by granite domes and towers.

 Farther west the valleys of the Uba, the Ulba and the Bukhtarma open south-westwards towards the Irtysh.
-The lower part of the first, like the lower valley of the Charysh, is thickly populated; in the valley of the Ulba is the Riddersk mine, at the foot of the Ivanovsk Peak (2,060 m), clothed with alpine meadows.
-The valley of the Bukhtarma, which has a length of 320 km, also has its origin at the foot of the Belukha and the Kuitun peaks, and as it falls some 1,500 m in about 3,000 km, from an alpine plateau at an elevation of 1,900 m to the Bukhtarma fortress (345 m), it offers the most striking contrasts of landscape and vegetation.
-Its upper parts abound in glaciers, the best known of which is the Berel, which descends from the Belukha.
+The lower part of the first, like the lower valley of the Charysh, is heavily populated; in the valley of the Ulba is the Riddersk mine, at the foot of the Ivanovsk Peak (2,060 m).
+The valley of the Bukhtarma, which has a length of 320 km, also has its origin at the foot of the Belukha and the Kuitun peaks, and it falls some 1,500 m in about 3,000 km, from an alpine plateau at an elevation of 1,900 m to the Bukhtarma fortress (345 m).
+Its upper parts have glaciers, the best known of which is the Berel, which descends from the Belukha.
 On the northern side of the range which separates the upper Bukhtarma from the upper Katun is the Katun glacier, which after two ice-falls widen out to 700-900 m.
-From a grotto in this glacier bursts tumultuously the Katun river.

-The middle and lower parts of the Bukhtarma valley have been colonized since the 18th century by runaway Russian peasants, serfs, and religious schismatics (Raskolniks), who created a free republic there on Chinese territory; and after this part of the valley was annexed to Russia in 1869, it was rapidly colonized.
-The high valleys farther north, on the same western face of the Sailughem range, are but little known, their only visitors being Kyrgyz shepherds.
+The middle and lower parts of the Bukhtarma valley have been colonized since the 18th century by runaway Russian peasants, serfs, and religious schismatics (Raskolniks), who created a free republic there on Chinese territory.
+After this part of the valley was annexed to Russia in 1869, it was rapidly colonized.
+The high valleys farther north, on the same western face of the Sailughem range, are lightly populated, mostly by Kyrgyz shepherds.